-There can be a maximum of 32 sessions at once per VM.
-Each session keeps track of its started guest processes, opened guest files or guest directories.
+There can be a maximum of 32 sessions at once per VM, whereas session 0 is reserved for the root session.
+This root session is controlling all other guest sessions and also is responsible for actions which require system level privileges.
+Each guest session keeps track of its started guest processes, opened guest files or guest directories.
 To work on guest files or directories a guest session offers methods to open or create such objects (see fileOpen() or directoryOpen() for example).